Monday, June 15, 2026

 Ignoring the c4 pawn as a long-term target

 In many Nimzo structures, c4 is the weakness.
-Plans like ...Nc6-a5 or ...Ba6 target c4 directly.
+Plans like ...Nc6 to a5 or ...Ba6 target c4 directly.
 Players who forget this target drift into passive positions.

 Tools to Study the Nimzo

-For broader context see How to Build a Chess Opening Repertoire That Actually Sticks and how deep to study by rating.
+For broader context see how to build your first repertoire, how deep to study by rating, and the complete Black-side decision tree that compares the Nimzo with every other major Black defense by rating band.
 Or create a free ChessAtlas account and drill your Nimzo lines with automatic spaced repetition.

 Share this article